its-cyberjaya/constitution/README.md

 1. Meetings can be called and held by any committee member, or suggested by IT Society members, in order to discuss about any topics pertaining to the society and to organize the society's activities.

-## Regulation 9: Election
+## Regulation 9: Committee Election and Appointment

-1. New committee members are elected by current committee members from a pool of candidates that have applied for the position, or nominated by current committee members.
+1. New Executive Council members are elected by current/sitting Executive Council members from a pool of candidates that have applied for the position, or nominated by current Executive Council members.
-2. All candidates **must have the passion to improve status quo, solve problems, and help the community**.
+2. All candidates must have the passion to improve status quo, solve problems, and help the community.
-3. Upon resignation or retirement (due to graduation from university), the committee member has the responsibility to find a worthy replacement of himself.
+3. Candidates successfully elected are appointed at the AGM.
+4. New Executive Council members may be elected by the Executive Council and appointed immediately when the appointment is to replace an existing member of the Council duly appointed at the AGM.
+5. Other committee members may be appointed by the Executive Council at any time.

 ## Regulation 10: Constitution